-Students wishing to obtain the MAHN or MSCAHN with Food and Nutrition Practicum must make formal application through the Department chairperson by January 31 of the MAHN or MScAHN programs or after the completion of 2.0 units.
+The Food and Nutrition Practicum combines course work with work experience in the food or nutrition fields.
+Students can apply to the practicum during their study in the MAHN or MScAHN programs.
 This is a limited enrollment program with a competitive selection process.
 Students must be prepared to relocate for their practicum and to accept little to no financial compensation.